Crude Oil Edges Higher But Still Hovers Around Bear-Market Lows

-Crude futures edged higher Wednesday but still hovered around bear-market lows ahead of the release of official U.S. oil stock data.
+Crude futures were volatile on Wednesday and hovered around bear-market lows ahead of the release of official U.S. oil stock data.

 Continue Reading Below

-Brent crude, the global oil benchmark, rose 0.3% to $46.17 a barrel on London's ICE Futures exchange.
-On the New York Mercantile Exchange, West Texas Intermediate futures were up 0.28% at $43.63 a barrel.
+Brent crude, the global oil benchmark, fell 0.11% to $45.98 a barrel on London's ICE Futures exchange.
+On the New York Mercantile Exchange, West Texas Intermediate futures were up 0.16% at $43.58 a barrel.

 OPEC's aim is to decrease the global glut of oil and raise prices, but the quantity of oil in storage has remained high.